evantayloryates/yabai-wiki-fork/Home.md

 ### Quickstart guide

 yabai can be installed via Homebrew from a custom tap.
-It does, however, require you to disable System Integrity Protection ("rootless"), because it controls windows by acting through Dock.app&thinsp;—&thinsp;which is the sole owner of the main connection to the window server.
+It does, however, require you to partially disable System Integrity Protection ("rootless"), because it controls windows by acting through Dock.app&thinsp;—&thinsp;which is the sole owner of the main connection to the window server.

 1. Optional: Disable System Integrity Protection (required for many advanced features)
 2. Install yabai and configure macOS to allow it to run